Explicit subconvexity for $\mathrm{GL}_2$: Introduction

 \end{theorem} \begin{remark} The above bound separates $\Cond(\pi) / \Cond(\omega)$ from the problematic part $\Cond(\omega)$.
-In fact, in some applications, one does not need to vary $\omega$ but does need uniform bounds.
-For such applications the following Corollary \ref{FixCentralChar} is more suitable. \end{remark} \begin{remark} The assumption (\ref{TwistSubAssump}) should not be regarded as a \emph{condition}, since an effective value of $A$ is obtained in \cite[Theorem 2.1]{Wu3}.
+In fact, in some applications, one does not need to vary $\omega$ but does need uniform bounds. \end{remark} \begin{remark} The assumption (\ref{TwistSubAssump}) should not be regarded as a \emph{condition}, since an effective value of $A$ is obtained in \cite[Theorem 2.1]{Wu3}.
 In particular, it implies that $\delta' = (1-2\theta)/8, A=5/4$ is admissible (note that ``$\pi_{\fin}', \chi_{\fin}$ have disjoint ramification'' implies $\Cond_{\fin}(\pi',\chi) = \Cond_{\fin}[\pi',\chi] = 1$).
 We record the numerical subconvex saving for these values: